cbaretzky/BuildingEnergySimulation/README.md

 'rho': 2600.0,
 'thickness': 0.4}],
 ```

-the area defines the wall area in square meters
+The area parameter defines the wall area in square meters

+#### Windows
-To add a window it is neccessary to add the orientation.
-Azimuth = 0 means the window is facing south, 90 means the window is facing west and -90 means the window is facing east.
+Windows are relevant for thermal losses as well as thermal gains through solar irradiance.
+To add a window it is necessary to define the orientation. azimuth = 0 means the window is facing south, 90 means the window is facing west and -90 means the window is facing east.
 ```python
 bes.Window.reg(building, area= 20, azimuth=0)
 ```

+#### Heating
-Adding a Heatpump modeled after one specific groundwater based model
+Adding a heatpump modeled after one specific groundwater based model
 ```python
 bes.Heatpump.reg(building)
 ```
+#### Solar-pv and battery
 Adding a simplified solar-pv panel with 14 kWp and a battery with 14kWh capacity and a powergrid connection:
 ```python
 bes.Solar_pv_simple.reg(building, kwp = 14,azimuth = 0, inclination=35)